How to Remove Paint from Wood Trim for a Classic Restoration

 Step 5: Scrape off loose paint

 The chemical stripper will cause the old paint to loosen and bubble up from the wood.
 When that happens, use your paint scraper to remove the loose paint.
-You may need to repeat this process several times, depending on how many layers of paint have been applied and intricacies of the wood trim.
+Depending on how many layers of paint have been applied and the intricacies of the wood trim, you may need to repeat this process several times.

-Kunz recommends using a contour scraper, which works for a variety of different-sized areas, so that you won’t need to switch between different scrapers as you work.
+Kunz recommends using a contour scraper, which works for a variety of different-sized areas.
+This way, you won’t need to switch between scrapers as you work.

 If stubborn paint remains after several cycles of stripping and scraping, you can try using a heat gun.

-As Russell explains, a heat gun is sort of like a high-powered hair dryer.
+As Russell explains, a heat gun is like a high-powered hair dryer.
 Point it at the paint to heat it enough so that the paint bubbles up and loosens.
-Once the paint is bubbly, you can again use the scraper to remove the paint.
+Once the paint is bubbly, you can again use the scraper to remove it.

 “With heat guns, you need to make sure that the temperature is hot enough to remove the paint, but not so hot that you end up scorching or burning it,” he says.